About Apple Springs

 The Apple Springs Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Trinity County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Apple Springs, Texas residents are available through the local police department and authorized providers in Trinity County.
+Fingerprinting services for Apple Springs, Texas residents are available through local police (where present) and authorized providers in Trinity County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Apple Springs Police Department or Trinity County Sheriff's Office for scheduling and fees.

 To register to vote in Apple Springs, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Trinity County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Apple Springs, contact the Trinity County Clerk's office for schedules and ballot information.